 - 1:00 PM Physics of Linear Devices – Greg deTemmerman, Coordinating scientist Edge plasma and Plasma Wall Interactions, ITER Organisation (abstract below).

-- 2:00 PM Chemistry at the edge: Surface science probes of plasma-materials interactions – Professor Bruce E. Koel, Department of Chemical and Biological Engineering, Princeton University.
+- 2:00 PM Chemistry at the edge: Surface science probes of plasma-materials interactions – Professor Bruce E. Koel, Department of Chemical and Biological Engineering, Princeton University (abstract below).